DIY Pillow from a Pile of Leftover Sofa Fabric Swatches

 Oh sofa indecision.
 I had it bad.
 So bad that I ended up with an embarrassingly large pile of sofa fabric swatches from Room & Board and Crate & Barrel.

-Thank goodness I finally made a sofa decision and haven’t second guessed my purchase once.
+Thank goodness I finally made a sofa decision and I haven’t second guessed my purchase.
 But collecting the pile of fabric swatch samples?
 Well, that I regret.
 And as a closet pack rate I can’t throw such nice fabric away.

 I asked you on my Facebook wall: what should I make with a pile of sofa fabric swatches?
 Great ideas there, and I’d already been leaning towards a pillow first so I decided to tackle that first.
 So I started arranging them into patterns like so…

 And when I landed on a pattern that I liked, I cut them, pinned it and sewed them together.
-It was really quick and easy to make and I’ll even show you how to put in a pillow zipper.
+And it looks quilted even though it’s not really quilted …it is much easier than quilting.

 So thank you, the very patient salespeople of Room & Board and Crate & Barrel who dealt with my multiple visits and sheepish swatch solicitations.
 And I did end up finally buying a new sofa and it looks amazing …and now I’m thinking the losing swatches are looking pretty good too.